iterative/dvc.org/static/docs/commands-reference/fetch.md

     └── a9c512fda11293cfee7617b66648dc
 ```

-Fetching using `--with-deps` starts with the target DVC-file (stage) and
+Fetching using `--with-deps` starts with the target
+[DVC-file](/doc/user-guide/dvc-file-format) (`train.dvc` stage) and searches
-searches backwards through its pipeline for data files to download into the
+backwards through its pipeline for data to download into the project's cache.
-cache directory.
-All the data for the second and third stages ("featurize" and
+All the data for the second and third stages ("featurize" and "train") has now
-"train") has now been downloaded to cache.
-We could now use `dvc checkout` to
+been downloaded to the cache.
+We could now use `dvc checkout` to get the data
-get the data files needed to reproduce this pipeline up to the third stage into
+files needed to reproduce this pipeline up to the third stage into the workspace
-the workspace (with `dvc repro train.dvc`).
+(with `dvc repro train.dvc`).

 > Note that in this sample project, the last stage file `evaluate.dvc` doesn't
-> add any more data files than those form previous stages so at this point all
+> add any more data files than those from previous stages.
+So at this point
-> of the files for this pipeline are in the project's cache and `dvc status -c`
+> (after reproducing `train.dvc`) all of the data for this pipeline is cached,
-> would output `Data and pipelines are up to date.`
+> and `dvc status -c` would output `Data and pipelines are up to date.`